Bandalungwa: Economy

-Bandalungwa is characterized by its bustling commercial and leisure sectors, supported by a blend of modern infrastructure and traditional markets.
+Bandalungwa is characterized by its bustling commercial and leisure sectors, which are supported by a blend of modern infrastructure and traditional markets.
 Residential structures in the commune feature a range of urban forms, including adjoining houses, semi-detached dwellings, and blocks of six to ten residences.
-In response to demographic pressures, new modern self-construction have emerged, including high-end developments such as the "Kin Oasis" residential area in the southern part of the Kokolo military camp.
+In response to demographic pressures, new modern self-construction have emerged, including high-end developments such as the "Kin Oasis" residential area in the southern part of the Kokolo Military Camp.

 The commune thrives around three key agglomerations: